Private AI ops for founder-operators

 How the pilot works

-Map the busy-work loops you are still personally carrying.
+Map the loops

 Private by design